-Step 6: Now cut away a 1" square of fabric in those spaces where you left out the staples.
+Step 6: UPDATED: When I first created this project, I didn't realize you need leg plates to secure the legs.
+I've since updates the legs because they were coming loose without them.
+Now cut away a 1" square of fabric in those spaces where you left out the staples.
 Remember, they should be equally spaced around the edge of the circle, because this is where you are attaching the legs.
 If your fabric is already close to the edge of the wood, don't worry about cutting away any of the fabric.
 Drill a pilot hole a bit smaller than the screw mount of your legs in the 4 equidistant spaces.
 Be careful to keep the drill perpendiculare to the wooden circle, or your legs will be tilted.

 Step 7: Screw in the legs, being careful to keep them straight as you gently screw them in.
 I didn't love the screw mount of my legs, because the mounts weren't really long enough.
 If I were to do this project again, I would look for legs that have longer screwmounts, or use a nice set of hairpin legs.Optional Finishing Techniques: